autocrypt/autocrypt/doc/ISSUES.rst

   encouraging key gossip in a group?

-- We assume that an MUA only sends a key to a peer if the peer's last message indicated INBOME abilities/requests.
-If a peer has sent a non INBOME mail, an MUA shall by default send a cleartext mail (unless explicitly requested by its user to continue sending encrypted).
+- We assume that an MUA only sends a key to a peer if the peer's last message indicated Autocrypt abilities/requests.
+If a peer has sent a non Autocrypt mail, an MUA shall by default send a cleartext mail (unless explicitly requested by its user to continue sending encrypted).

-- how does INBOME interact with today's mailing list managers?
+- how does Autocrypt interact with today's mailing list managers?
 This might not be relevant except for encrypted mailing lists.

 - under what circumstances precisely do you downgrade from encryption